slavicaDj/blog/README.md

 * January  30  Workshops / Contributor Summit
 * February 01  The main conference

-So the first day atendees either go to workshops, or to the Contributor Summit.
+So the first day attendees either go to workshops, or to the Contributor Summit.
 I was privileged to go to the later.
 Contributor Summit is a meeting of a closed type - only contributors from Git ecosystem are eligible to attend.
 And they gather to discuss about present (problems) and future of the Git.
 You can imagine how excited I was to know I'll be there.

 Meeting started at 10am.
-All of us were gathered in the same room, found a place and plug for our laptop and started introducing ourselfs.
+All of us were gathered in the same room, found a place and plug for our laptop and started introducing ourselves.
 Also, there was a white board, where we could write about topics we wish to discuss that day.
 First person I met was Elijah Newren.
 He works in a company and makes contributions for Git in his spare time.
 And he came to Brussels all the way back from America.
 The next person was my mentor - Johannes Schindelin.
 He's been so supportive during the internship and we hear from each other almost every day, so it was great to meet him in person.
 I also met Olga Telezhnaya, previous Git intern with Outreachy.
 The interesting thing was that I came across her blog some time ago and really enjoyed reading it.
-Some things I read there really stucked with me and were helpful during the whole process of my internship.
+Some things I read there really stuck with me and were helpful during the whole process of my internship.
 I didn't know she will attend, and I'm glad she did.
 It was interesting to talk to someone who has been where I am now, and to see how they're going, and what they have to say.